evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Building-Quickstart.md

 This opens an exit `north` (with an alias `n`) to the previously created room `house`.

-If you have many rooms named `house`, you will get a list of matches and must select to which specifric one you want to link.
+If you have many rooms named `house`, you will get a list of matches and must select to which specific one you want to link.

 Next, follow the northern exit to your "house" by walking north, or you can also `teleport` to it: